meta-inf/MLC/README.md

 ## TODO

+* Decurrying
+* Beta expansion
+* Runtime support for string & array
 * Readable error messages
 * Recursive type inference (`-rectypes` in OCaml)
-* String & array

 ## Syntax

 The syntax is slightly different from OCaml.
-Check `test/` and `f/parse` for details.
+Check `test/` and `f/parse/` for details.